 One downside of living in Justice is that it can take a long time to commute to work.
 In Justice, the average commute to work is 32.67 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

-The education level of Justice citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.10% of adults 25 and older in Justice have a college degree.
+The percentage of adults in Justice who are college-educated is close to the national average for all communities of 21.84%: 19.10% of the adults in Justice have a bachelor's degree or advanced degree.

 The per capita income in Justice in 2022 was $32,277, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $129,108 for a family of four.
 However, Justice contains both very wealthy and poor people as well.